Have you ever seen a fainting goat? Here is a video.

 What would you have done?
 Would you have pinned a Star of David on your child and sent them to school?
 Would you pin one to your own chest as you walked out the door to go to work?
 Would you be the only family to do this?
 What would others be doing?
 If you did it, would you and your family suffer with the Jews?

 The story goes that what the Germans saw after King Christian made his plea was nothing short of a miracle.
 Stars of David were everywhere on every person.
 Jews were weeping tears of joy in the streets as they saw their neighbors willing to suffer with them and not be frightened.

 The story is a legend.
 It never happened.

 Stand firm, strive together and do not be frightened.
 These are the keys to pushing back against the evils that can frighten us.
-They are the actions required to non-violently resist injustice, cruelty, hatred and ignorance.
-God uses these actions in us and through us to show love to people who have lost their moral compass or have hearts hardened by the disappointments and tragedies of life.
+They are the non-violent actions required to resist injustice, cruelty, hatred and ignorance.
+God uses these actions in us and through us to show love to people who have lost their moral compass or been hardened by the disappointments and tragedies of life.